Heads-up: This is the syntax for writing comments in Python.

 'hello world'

-Although both numbers and strings are able to use +
+Although both numbers and strings are able to use +, Python will not allow mixing integers with strings:

 10 + '10'

---------------------------------------------------------------------------- TypeError Traceback (most recent call last) <ipython-input-48-510d8142d9e2> in <module> ----> 1 10 + '10' TypeError: unsupported operand type(s) for +: 'int' and 'str'
+--------------------------------------------------------------------------- TypeError Traceback (most recent call last) Cell In[38], line 1 ----> 1 10 + '10' TypeError: unsupported operand type(s) for +: 'int' and 'str'

-To convert a string into a number, we can use int()
+To convert a string into a number, we can use int():

-10 + int(a)
+10 + int(10)

 20

-We can also check if a string contains another string inside it, using the in
+We can also check if a string contains another string inside it, using the in keyword:

 'hello' in 'hello, world'